 Katerra's existing plant in Phoenix totals 220,000 square feet.

-SPOKANE VALLEY, Calif. – Katerra, a high-tech construction firm, will open a new factory in Spokane Valley, Washington, where it will produce mass timber products including cross-laminated timber (CLT) and Glulam.
+SPOKANE VALLEY, Wash. – Katerra, a high-tech construction firm, will open a new factory in Spokane Valley, Washington, where it will produce mass timber products including cross-laminated timber (CLT) and Glulam.
 The materials will be used in its modular building manufacturing process.

 Katerra has been laying the groundwork for the Washington State venture, in June acquiring Nystrom Olson, a Spokane boutique architectural studio specializing in socially and environmentally sustainable modernist architecture.